exa18/lesson_plan_optivum_vulcan/README.md

 To get links for first just copy from adress bar, for last copy link from left panel.

 ### Web Page
 Directory **www** contains HTML files for public access.
 This direcory can be symlinked or synced to actual domain directory.
 HTML body/styles/script are put inside script with no external config.
 File **template.html** contains page skeleton.
-If you wish not generate HTMLs just leave this blank:
+If you wish not generate HTMLs just remove **www** dir or leave this blank:
 ```
 htmlwww=
 ```